 - Number, length, and location(s) of clinical placements/practicum

 - (for example, 1 – 80-hour clinical placements in acute care),

 Note: documents may be titled Program/Course Curriculum, Course Syllabi, Course Synopsis, Course Description(s), or Course Outline(s) depending on the institution.

-3. Proof of successfully meeting English Language Proficiency (ELP) requirement in alignment with Alberta HCA Program requirements, outlined in the Substantial Equivalence assessment policies.
+- Applicants with English as a Second Language (ESL) must also provide evidence of English Language Proficiency which must be in alignment with Alberta HCA Program requirements, outlined in the Substantial Equivalence assessment policies.

 - Post-assessment, applicants receive a formal electronic letter indicating if they are successful or unsuccessful, along with guidance on the next steps.